mysociety/popit/docs/contributing.md

 Contributions to the PopIt project are very welcome.
 Really very welcome indeed.
 If you submit a pull request we'll be sure to look at it as soon as we can and hopefully merge it in or comment on it.

+If you just want to keep up with developments there is a [dev blog](http://www.tumblr.com/blog/popit-dev) that you might find interesting.

 ## Code (and test) contributions

 We use the _Fork & Pull_ development model and so the easiest way to contribute code changes is via a [pull request](http://help.github.com/send-pull-requests/).